The Eva team

 Your AI general manager

 Picking the best cleaning business software comes down to one question most roundups skip: do you want a better tool to run the business yourself, or do you want the business to run with less of you in it?
 Both are valid, and the right pick depends on which you are after.
 Most lists rank by feature count or price.
 That is the wrong lens for a cleaning owner, because the most expensive line item in a small cleaning business is never the software, it is your own hours.
-Below is an honest ranking of the top options for residential cleaning and maid services in 2026, what each one is genuinely best at, and who should choose it.
+Below is an honest ranking of the top cleaning service software options for residential cleaning and maid services in 2026, what each one is genuinely best at, and who should choose it.
+(New to the category?
+Our plain-language primer on cleaning business software explains what these platforms actually do.)

 How we ranked the best cleaning business software